-- 1. Tools of reading and explicating the causal assumptions embodied in SEM models as well as the set of assumptions that support each individual causal claim. - 2.
+- 1. Tools of reading and explicating the causal assumptions embodied in SEM models, as well as the set of assumptions that support each individual causal claim. - 2.
 Methods of identifying the testable implications (if any) of the assumptions in (1), and ways of testing, not the model in its entirety, but the testable implications of the assumptions behind each individual causal claim. - 3.
 Methods of deciding, prior to taking any data, what measurements ought to be taken, whether one set of measurements is as good as another, and which measurements tend to bias our estimates of the target quantities. - 4.
 Methods for devising critical statistical tests by which two competing theories can be distinguished. - 5.
-Methods of deciding mathematically if the causal relationships of interest are estimable from the data and, if not, what additional assumptions, measurements or experiments would render them estimable, - 6.
-Methods of recognizing and generating equivalent models which solidify, extend, and amend the heuristic methods of Stelzl (1986) and Lee and Hershberger (1990) - Generalization of SEM to categorical data and non-linear interactions, including a solution to the so called "Mediation Problem," (Baron and Kenny, 1986; MacKinnon, 2008).
+Methods of deciding mathematically if the causal relationships are estimable from the data and, if not, what additional assumptions, measurements, or experiments would render them estimable. - 6.
+Methods of recognizing and generating equivalent models that solidify, extend, and amend the heuristic methods of Stelzl (1986) and Lee and Hershberger (1990). - 7.
+Generalization of SEM to categorical data and nonlinear interactions, including a solution to the so-called "mediation problem" (Baron and Kenny, 1986; MacKinnon, 2008). - 8.
+Methods for reading counterfactual statements from SEM and estimating probabilities of counterfactuals. - 9.
+A formal solution to the "external validity" problem, entailing methods of generalizing experimental finding from multiple data sources, both experimental and observational.